vadimkimmelman/vadimkimmelman.github.io/My research.md

 <br>

-# Information Structure in sign languages
+# Information structure in sign languages

 For my PhD project, I analysed how information structure is expressed in two sign languages: RSL and NGT.
 Specifically, I argued that topic is marked in a variety of ways in both sign languages, but that they still cannot be considered topic-prominent, and that focus in these languages is expressed primarily by manual prosody (see my [dissertation](https://pure.uva.nl/ws/files/2440518/152471_Thesis.pdf) for details).
 For a general overview of information structure in sign languages, see [this](\papers/Kimmelman Pfau 2016 IS in SL.pdf) chapter written in collaboration with Roland Pfau.